kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I bring a couple of tunes to play, Creep and Back to Black.
 - Creep is for Domingo.
 - Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.
-- These are tunes recommended by Mary at Lourdes.
+- These are tunes recommended to me, I believe, by Mary at Lourdes.

+!!! info
+    - It's possible these other tunes were suggested to me by hackers on Twitter of course.
+    - That class, the trumpet teacher asks me why I didn't bring them before.

 - I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of it.
 - I mistakenly believe that only Domingo and his close associates are scheming against me.
-- The overwhelming feelings I'm having make me suggest to myself that the trumpet teacher doesn't want to be a part of it.
+- The overwhelming feelings I'm having, and some of the things he says, make me suggest to myself that the trumpet teacher doesn't really want to be a part of it.
-- I think Ana is just a lie it was all so contrived and she grinned at me like I was an idiot.
+- I think Ana is just a lie, it was all so contrived, and she grinned at me on the stairs like I was an idiot.
-- It was all extremely confusing.
+- It was all extremely confusing and I couldn't keep anything straight in my mind.
-- I'm aware something's going to happen at the end of the year on the last class and I tweet about it as the day approaches.
+- I'm aware something's going to happen at the last class of the school year, and I tweet about that as the day approaches.

 ## Sunday 11th June